 - If you feel someone isn’t respecting your social distance, make a decision to step back.

-- We know it’s tricky for children to understand social distancing so please supervise yours at all times and ensure they obey the measures in place.
+- We know it’s tricky for children to understand distancing so please supervise yours at all times.